(St. Augustine, FL)

 Location: Camachee Cove Marina.
 3036A Harbor Drive, St. Augustine, Fla.
 32084

-Our fleet: 30 Boats: consisting of nine 2017 models, eightteen 2016 models, three 2015 models.
-There are Seven 20ft Hurricane Deck Boats, eight Key West Offshore Center Consoles, five Key West inshore center consoles, six Key West Dual Consoles, and four flats fishing boats.
+Our fleet: 31 Boats: consisting of three 2018 models, thirteen 2017 models, fourteen 2016 models, one 2015 model.
+There are Seven 20ft Hurricane Deck Boats, nine Key West Offshore Center Consoles, five Key West inshore center consoles, seven Key West Dual Consoles, and four flats fishing boats.
 Our Fleet

 About Camachee Cove Marina: It is conveniently located off Vilano Causeway, AIA, just west of the Vilano Beach Bridge, over the Intercostal waterway.
 Full service marina with a ships’ store, restrooms, showers, pool and ice.
 There are two restaurants on the property.